Mental Capacity Act (MCA) and the COVID-19 crisis

 - It is evident that COVID-19 is a particular threat in care homes, where older people and people with complex health conditions, living in close proximity, are at additional risk.
 If a person lacks the capacity to decide on their own living arrangements, and best-interests decision needs to be made, the current risks of care home living, among all the other factors that would be considered, needs to be thought about.
-At the time of writing, about 80 per cent of care homes in this country do not have cases of coronavirus confirmed, so there should never be a blanket rejection of them.
+At the time of writing, the majority of care homes in this country do not have cases of coronavirus confirmed, so there should never be a blanket rejection of them.
 But a good best interests decision should weigh up evidence-informed risks.

 What are the implications of COVID-19 for DoLS?

 DoLS can undeniably be complicated, but the SCIE briefing is a good place to start.
 And as mentioned above, the DHSC has produced guidance on applying DoLS during the crisis.
 Some key points from it include: